Managing our impacts

 Flora and Fauna

-Panels will be no more than three metres in height.
-No high voltage transmission lines are planned as part of this development.
-A three-metre deep natural planting screen is proposed for the Southern and Northern boundary and will screen the project from ground views as it grows.
+Given the low profile of its solar panels, Ross River Solar Farm has minimal impact on the existing landscape character.
+Panels are no more than three metres in height.
+No new high voltage transmission lines were required as part of this development.
+A three-metre deep natural planting screen has been established for the Southern and Northern boundary and will screen the project from ground views as it continues to grow.